d-bryan/static-node-and-express-site/README.md

 ### Error

-`Extends Layout` => displays user friendly error message, shows 404 png, adds a link back to the home route, displays error code and the error stack all in a clean and friendly manner
+`Extends Layout` => displays user friendly error message, shows 404 png, adds a link back to the home route -> "Find your way back home", displays error code and the error stack all in a clean and friendly manner

 ## Customizations